mztski-zhk/CLS_AI-model/README.md

 python3 --version
 ````

-Clone the repository to any directory.(/var/model/project for example)
+Clone the repository to any directory.(For example: /var/model/project)

 ### Create environment using conda
 Install conda from conda's official website.